tberends/spotify-music-bingo/README.md

 1. A Spotify Premium account is required.
 2. Create a Spotify application [here](https://developer.spotify.com/dashboard/applications) and obtain its `Client ID` and `Client Secret`.
 3. The environment variables `SPOTIPY_CLIENT_ID` and `SPOTIPY_CLIENT_SECRET` must be set for all the commands below.
-You can create a `localsecrets.py` file in the main directory for this purpose.
+You can create a `localsecrets.py` file in the main directory for defining the envs..

 ## Usage